angelo-wf/LakeSnes/README.md

 The emulator currently only supports regular LoROM and HiROM games (no co-processors and such).
 Battery saves are not retained yet.
 SPC files can also not be loaded yet.

 This emulator is definitely not fully accurate.
-The CPU and SPC are both opcode-based and the 'execute all at once, then stall the correct amount of cycles'-pattern is used a lot.
 The PPU renders per scanline, so mid-scanline effects are not supported.
 The DSP executes on a per-sample basis.
+The SPC is currently still opcode-based (although the SPC core itself is cycle-accurate).
+The CPU-side timing should be cycle-accurate now, but the exact timing of certain event is still somewhat off.
+Communication between the CPU and SPC is also not cycle-accurate.

-Quite a few TODO's are scattered throughout the code for things that are currently not quite fully emulated, mostly related to edge cases, timings, disallowed accesses and some lesser-used PPU features.
+Quite a few TODO's are scattered throughout the code for things that are currently not quite fully emulated, mostly related to edge cases and some lesser-used PPU features.

 Some things that are not emulated at all are full emulation-mode for the 65816, and the test-register ($f0) for the SPC.

-Some games that I have tested seem to run without obvious issues, although quite a few games do seem to glitch somewhat or freeze. `bugs.md` contains a non-exhaustive list of games that have emulation-bugs.
+Some games that I have tested seem to run without obvious issues, although some games do seem to glitch somewhat or freeze. `bugs.md` contains a non-exhaustive list of games that have emulation-bugs.

 ## License